 The banded butterflyfish is known by various other names including; banded mariposa, butterbum, butterflyfish, portuguese butterfly, and school mistress.

 This fish is a perfect choice for beginning saltwater aquarists.
 They are a docile species whose habitation of marine reefs lends to their peaceful cohabitation with other species.
 It is best to raise them in pairs.
 They are not good candidates for reef aquariums.
 It would be the equivalent of giving them free tickets to an all-you-can-eat buffet.

 This is a diurnal species.
 They are active during the day and rest at night.
 They will seek shelter from night predators such as moray eels and sharks when the sun starts to go down.
 In the wild banded butterflies eat polychaete worms, coral polyps, crustaceans and mollusk eggs.
 They frequently pick the parasites off of other fish such as grunts and surgeon fish.
 Adults also feast on the plankton columns common to marine reefs.
 They will also pick at the ocean floor in search of food.
 In an aquarium they will eat most of the commercially available marine fish foods.
 They generally will not turn their nose up at Marine fish flakes or freeze-dried food products.

 This species is not harvested for human consumption.
 It is, however, harvested for the aquarium industry.

 Breeding Chaetodon striatus – Banded Butterflyfish

 The larvae of these fish, referred to as tholichthys, are specific to the butterflyfish.
-Tholichthys are incased in bony armor-like plates that extend backwards from their heads.
+Tholichthys are encased in bony armor-like plates that extend backward from their heads.
 Once they are a few days old they will settle on the bottom of the reef overnight.
-The next morning the will emerge as fully developed juveniles.
+The next morning they will emerge as fully developed juveniles.